 - life insurance policy

-- disability income insurance policy
+- disability insurance policy

 - health insurance policy

 These policies tend to have limits on ages.
 If you are age 70 or older, chances are an accident policy isn’t available.
-In that case, we recommend a hospital indemnity plan, which operates similarly as an accident plan.
+In that case, we recommend a hospital indemnity plan, which operates similarly to an accident plan.
 These plans cover hospital services and are useful in tandem with Medicare plans.

 Now You Know That Accident Insurance Is Worth The Money

 We at My Family Life Insurance believe the low monthly premiums combined with the extensive coverage benefits make accident insurance worth the money.
-It is only beneficial, however, if you have the aforementioned insurance already established.

 We hope this article gave you a better understanding of accident plans.
-Do you think you and your family needs one?
+Do you think you and your family need one?
 We at My Family Life Insurance can help you determine that.
 We always place your best interests first.
 If we feel you don’t need one, then we will tell you that.
 Feel free to call, text, or email us.
 Or, use the form below.
 We will be happy to speak with you.

 Are you interested in learning more about the information in this article?
 Please fill out the form below, and we will email you additional information or give you a call.
 We always work in your best interest.
 By entering your information, you are providing your express consent that My Family Life Insurance may contact you via e-mails, SMS, phone calls, or prerecorded messages at any phone number(s) that you provide, even if the number is a wireless number or on any federal or state do-not-call list.
 Additionally, you understand that calls may be placed using automated technology, and that consent is not a requirement for purchase.
 Your information will NOT be sold and will remain private.
 However, you may opt out at any time.
 We respect your privacy first and foremost.